seesmof/Twitch-Chatbot-CLI/README.md

 pip install -r requirements.txt
 ```

-3. Visit the [link](https://twitchtokengenerator.com/), select the `Bot Chat Token` option when prompted, and copy the token.
+3. Visit the [link](https://twitchtokengenerator.com/), select the `Bot Chat Token` option when prompted, and copy the `Access Token` value.

 4. Go to `vars.py` file and add change the following variables: